 Welcome to West Denton Primary School (WDPS)

-I hope you all get the opportunity to enjoy a peaceful October holiday with your families and friends.
+Dear Parents, Carers, Governors and Friends of WDPS.
+I hope you have all enjoyed a relaxing weekend with your families and friends.

 Watch stimulating learning in the WDPS family

 During your child’s time here, we hope you will come to regard the school as your school and that your family’s involvement with the school will always be positive.